What gets praised gets repeated

 Context

 In the book, this idea sits at the heart of a chapter on motivating your team.
 The context is leadership.
-It’s framed not as a manipulative tactic, but as a genuine tool for empowerment—a way to build people up and create a culture where the right behaviors naturally flourish because they’re seen and appreciated.
+It’s structured not as a manipulative tactic, but as a genuine tool for empowerment, a way to build people up and create a culture where the right behaviors naturally flourish because they’re seen and appreciated.

 Usage Examples